DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-09-changing-an-offer-iteration.md

 For example, if the user choses to change the location, they can only change the location.
 They cannot change the training provider or course.

-This means that users are forced to perform multiple actions, each of which will send out a notification email to candidates.
+This means the user is forced to perform multiple actions, each of which triggers an email to the candidate.

 So we decided to let users change any details of the offer regardless of which action the user originally chose.

-This way, users get the most flexible experience and candidates receive fewer emails.
+This way, users get the most flexible experience and candidates receive as few emails as possible.

 ## Clarifying what happens when an offer is changed